oyenamit/aws-revoke-unintended-iam-access/README.md

 # A Solution to Revoke Unwanted IAM permissions in AWS
-This reference solution detects IAM API callers who do not belong to "admins" group and automatically revokes their permissions.
+This reference solution detects IAM API callers who do not belong to *"Administrators"* group and automatically revokes their permissions.
 Optionally, it then sends an e-mail notification via an SNS topic.
 The solution is useful in a large organization where number of users grows rapidly and tracking permissions for each user is a challenge.
-The solution ensures that only users added to "admins" group are given permission to invoke IAM APIs.
+It ensures that only users added to *"Administrators"* group are given permission to invoke IAM APIs.
 It is an implementation of the [sample solution](https://aws.amazon.com/blogs/security/how-to-detect-and-automatically-revoke-unintended-iam-access-with-amazon-cloudwatch-events/) proposed by AWS.

 <br/>